Arty is my latest project. It will be an autonomous robot

 apart, ideal for black tape.
 The 8 sensors don't all have to be used and

 you can break off the last 2 leaving six which is what I did.
-My sensor
+The RC

-is the "digital" one which means you can read a zero or one (as opposed
+version are the "digital" ones which means you can read a zero or one (as opposed

 to the analog one).
 However, it is not that simple to use.
 To use it you